-Transformed to be:

-- Passionate about the gospel, the Word of God and the power of God to transform and give life to people and communities. - Deeply devoted and dependent on God as expressed in a life of Bible reading, prayer, worship and obedience. - Growing to be more like Christ in love, humility and integrity of life. - Applying their faith to all aspects of daily life showing discernment and godliness. - Actively compassionate for those without Christ and the needy both locally and throughout the world. - Motivated for a lifetime of study of God's Word and its relevance to one's culture.
+Transformed • Passionate about the gospel, the Word of God and the power of God to transform and give life to people and communities.

-Enlightened

-to know:

-- The Bible in its context - The main doctrines of the Christian faith, including the nature of the Gospel - What it means to be a Melanesian, and the social, cultural and spiritual context of ministry. - The world, world-views, the mission task, and various ministry approaches. - Principles of human need, relationships, holistic care and leadership. - One's own spiritual gifts and abilities.
+- Deeply devoted and dependent on God as expressed in a life of Bible reading, prayer, worship and obedience. - Growing to be more like Christ in love, humility and integrity of life. - Applying their faith to all aspects of daily life showing discernment and godliness. - Actively compassionate for those without Christ and the needy both locally and throughout the world. - Motivated for a lifetime of study of God's Word and its relevance to one's culture. - The Bible in its context - The main doctrines of the Christian faith, including the nature of the Gospel - What it means to be a Melanesian, and the social, cultural and spiritual context of ministry. - The world, world-views, the mission task, and various ministry approaches. - Principles of human need, relationships, holistic care and leadership. - One's own spiritual gifts and abilities. - Interpret the meaning of the Scriptures and apply its teaching relevantly in the context of ministry. - Make disciples, teaching and preaching the Word of God leading to evangelisation of those without Christ and ongoing growth in Christlikeness, including children, youth and adults. - Lead a ministry team or church with a servant heart to enable them to work together well to achieve God's purposes. - Pastor and counsel God's people to promote spiritual maturity and holistic well-being and help people to deal with fears and the influence of spiritual powers. - Listen well and relate well to people of different ages, personalities and cultures. - Equip and encourage others through mentoring relationships. - Partner in life and ministry with one's spouse and care and nurture one's spouse and children (if married). - Learn and study effectively, and utilise technology well in study and ministry. - Evaluate and research the needs, trends and issues in their context and the effectiveness of ministry approaches. - Evaluate ideas, interpret observations and discern truth and error based on Biblical and rational approaches.